svenssonaxel/xclock/README.md

 the time in analog or digital form, continuously updated at a frequency which may be specified by the user.

+This fork also has the capability to display a 24 hour analog clock.

 All questions regarding this software should be directed at the Xorg mailing list: